AlessandroCampo/Pokemon-Vue-Phaser/README.md

 ## Introduction

 Hello everyone, I'm Alessandro, and this is my first game development project: Pokemon Bloody Red.
 The project is still in a very early phase, and I plan to keep working and updating this constantly for a very long time, so feel free to reach out for any ideas, recommendations, bug reports (won't be hard to find one), or questions.
-So far, the game only consists of a few maps and one final boss: Duke Rayneera.
-If you manage to defeat her, congratulations!
+So far, the game only consists of a few maps and 4 boss fights: Archie, Rayneera, Erika and Maxie.

+ If you manage to defeat all of them, congratulations!
 You're the first one to ever complete the game (creator included, rip).

 ## How to Play